Fatimaty/PPG-Based-Emotion-detection/README.md

 This project implements deep learning models for **emotion recognition using PPG signals collected from a behind-the-ear wearable device**.
 It is based on our published paper:

-📄 Fatima Zahra *et al.*, **"Emotion Recognition from Behind-the-Ear PPG Signals Using Deep Learning"**, [Journal/Conference name, Year].
+📄 Emotion Recognition from Behind-the-Ear Photoplethysmography Signal Using Continuous Wavelet Transform and Deep Learning Journal of the Society for Convergence Signal Processing
+Abbreviations: JISPS
+2025 vol.26, no.1, pp.1 - 9
+DOI : 10.23087/jkicsp.2025.26.1.001
+Publisher : Korean Society for Convergence Signal Processing

 ---

 ## 📂 Repository Structure
 - `preprocess.py` → Filtering (Butterworth), normalization.
-- `model.py` → 1D-CNN architecture for emotion classification.
+- `model.py` → CNN architecture for emotion classification.
 - `train.py` → Training script (requires dataset access).
 - `predict.py` → Inference on test PPG signals.
 - `requirements.txt` → Python dependencies.